 Step 14 – Now we can finally tighten all the bolts.
 We started with the firewall and worked forward.
 Our machinists guide recommended 20 ft lbs for new Grade 5 5/16 bolts.
 We used less on the original 1960s hardware.
 Don’t forget both the front and rear lower control arm fulcrum blocks.

 STEP 15 – Next prepare the upper control arms.
-The 13/16 lock nuts will need to be slightly preloaded to fit in the frame.
+Also use silicon rubber grease, but never use the silicon spray as it causes paint fisheyes with anything in the shop The 13/16 lock nuts will need to be slightly preloaded to fit in the frame.
 Also the .029 inch spacers are pictured which were used by the factory to align the top control arm.
 One of the four bushing retainers on our car had no spacers.
 We also ground down some 1½ grade 8 bolts to get the correct flat in the bushing retainer.

 STEP 16 – Loosely install the control arm with only the top nuts and slide in the shims.
 The bolts for this are 5/16×1¼ with a small flat section.